ChunkyTofuStudios/dozy/_pages/privacy-policy.md

 ---

 **Last updated**
-Oct 7 2024
+Apr 6 2025

 # Privacy Policy

-**Chunky Tofu Studios LLC** (“we,” “us,” or “our”) built the **DestiWake application** as a Freemium app to transform and enhance your commuting experience.
-This **Privacy Policy** is designed to explain how we collect, use, share, and protect your personal information when you use the **DestiWake application** (“Service”).
+**Chunky Tofu Studios LLC** (“we,” “us,” or “our”) built the **Dozy application** as a Freemium app to transform and enhance your commuting experience.
+This **Privacy Policy** is designed to explain how we collect, use, share, and protect your personal information when you use the **Dozy application** (“Service”).
 Our goal is to be transparent about our data practices and ensure that you feel confident about how your data is managed while using our app.

 **By choosing to use our Service, you agree to the collection and use of your information in accordance with this policy.**

 ## 1. Information We Collect

-To provide and enhance your experience with the DestiWake app (“Service”), we collect the following types of information:
+To provide and enhance your experience with the Dozy app (“Service”), we collect the following types of information:

 * **Personal Information:** Includes your name and email address.
 This information allows us to communicate with you and personalize your experience.